Login

 This is a fun activity in Hackney, London

-The workshop is about learning the use of traditional Japanese hand tools, the process of inking Japanese wood blocks, printing on different types of handmade printing paper and developing a new understanding of various techniques in woodcut art.
+The workshop is about learning the use of traditional Japanese hand tools, the process of inking Japanese Shina wood blocks, printing on different types of handmade printing paper and developing a new understanding of various techniques in woodcut art.
 All of these enable you to make numerous fine art prints to take away at the end of the session!

 Printing Class Structure